Richard Spencer Gets Booted From CPAC in Apparent Conservative Housecleaning

 “They can do whatever they want,” he added.
 “If they want to throw me out they can … It’s kind of pathetic.”

-But as the crowd of media surrounding Spencer grew, his frustration seemed to give way to pride.
+But as the crowd of media surrounding Spencer grew to include a cable news camera, his frustration seemed to give way to pride.

 “Free Spencer,” he said, “hashtag.”